Jaycar-Electronics/Pan-Tilt-Camera/README.md

 The original documentation for the RPi Cam Interface can be found here: <https://elinux.org/RPi-Cam-Web-Interface#Basic_Installation>.
 You should check this out if you have any issues with the interface or you want to find out what else it can do.

-## Integration and Installation
+## Integration and Assembly

 As we are starting out with a bare Raspbian Lite OS, there is some setup we must first do before we can run the command.
 We've split the below into sections so you can skip bits and jump around, and come back if you have any issues.
+We recommend setting up the software first so that the servos can initialise to be at 90 degrees, then commence assemble the pan-tilt bracket kit.

 ### Starting up Raspbian Lite

-Firstly, we must download the latest version of Raspian Lite.
+Firstly, we must download the latest version of Raspbian Lite.
 Head over to <https://www.raspberrypi.org/downloads/raspbian/> and select `Raspbian Buster Lite`.

 ![Buster](images/buster.png)